• Skip to primary navigation

 Actually, in the market, almost all HDMI audio extractors support digital output, together with analogue outputs.

 If you encounter any dongles that do not support digital audio output, you probably should not consider it.
-The chips used in such adapters usually is not good to produce the analogue output.
+The chips used in such adapters are usually not good enough to produce the analogue output.

 Rules #3: You do not need to spend more than $30.